tigergraph/ecosys/demos/guru_scripts/docker/tutorial/draft.md

 ---

-## OpenCypher Data Modification Syntax
+## OpenCypher CRUD Syntax

-OpenCypher offers comprehensive support for performing data modification (Create, Update, Delete) operations on graph data.
+OpenCypher offers comprehensive support for performing CRUD (Create, Read, Update, Delete) operations on graph data.
 It provides an intuitive syntax to handle node and relationship manipulation, including their attributes.

 ### Insert Data